shmuhammad2004/africanlp2022/content/home/hero.md

 Welcome to AfricaNLP virtual workshop.
 It will be taking place ONLINE in co-location with ICLR2022 on April 29 April, 2022.

-Submission deadline has been extended to  **"March 7, 2022, 11:59pm AoE"**

 <style>